General Relativistic Calculations for White Dwarf Stars: Numerical solutions

-As we wish to compare these results of numerical integration with the results following from Newtonian gravity, we also numerically integrate the following (Newtonian) equations.
+To compare these results of numerical integration with the results following from Newtonian gravity, we also numerically integrate the following (Newtonian) equations.

-The mass-radius relationship following from the numerical integrations of the TOV equations [Eqs.\ (\ref{eq:twelve}) and (\ref{eq:thirteen})] and the Newtonian equations [Eqs.\ (\ref{eq:eighteen}) and (\ref{eq:nineteen})] are compared in Fig.~1.
+-0.5cm The mass-radius relationship for a $^4_2$He white dwarfs following from the numerical integrations of the TOV equations [Eqs.\ (\ref{eq:twelve}) and (\ref{eq:thirteen})] and the Newtonian equations [Eqs.\ (\ref{eq:eighteen}) and (\ref{eq:nineteen})] are compared in Fig.~1.
 It is seen that the two mass-radius curves coincide for small values of $\xi_0$.
-This is due to the fact that the TOV equation reduces to the Newtonian equation for small values of central density as a result of negligible contribution of the internal energy and the smallness of the metric correction $(2GM/c^2 R)$.
-For small values of $\xi_0$, the equation of state reduces to the form $p=K\rho_0^{5/3}$ and the mass-radius relation goes like $M\sim R^{-3}$.
-We find that the linear part of the curve (the right part of the plot) has a slope approximately equal to $-3$.
+This is due to the fact that the TOV equation reduces to the Newtonian equation for small values of central densities as a result of negligible contribution from the internal energy and the smallness of the metric correction $(2GM/c^2 R)$.
+For small values of $\xi_0$, the equation of state reduces to the form $p=C\rho^{5/3}$ and the mass-radius relation behaves as $M\sim R^{-3}$ in the the right-hand part of the plot.

-For higher values of central density, the TOV curve starts to deviate from the Newtonian curve, as seen towards the left part of the plot.
-Thus, for large $\xi_0$, there is a departure from the non-relativistic $M\sim R^{-3}$ behavior for both Newtonian and TOV cases.
-We also find that the critical limiting mass is lower for the TOV case than the Newtonian case, the values being $1.397\,M_\odot$ and $1.452\,M_\odot$ respectively.
-The Newtonian value ($1.452\,M_\odot$) is the Chadrasekhar's limit (the well known value is $1.44\,M_\odot$) \cite{note}.
+For higher values of central densities, the TOV curve starts to deviate from the Newtonian curve, as seen towards the left-hand part of the plot.
+Thus, for large $\xi_0$, there is a departure from the non-relativistic $M\sim R^{-3}$ behaviour for both Newtonian and TOV cases.
+We also find that the critical mass is lower for the TOV case than the Newtonian case, the values being $1.4166M_\odot$ and $1.4562M_\odot$ respectively.